fischstreicheln/fischstreicheln.github.io/_posts/linux_ubuntu/2019-01-13-install-ubuntu-with-windows-10-dual-boot.md

 ---
 layout: post
-title: "(Re-)install Ubuntu dual-booting with Windows 10"
+title: "Install Ubuntu with Windows 10 dual boot"
-ref: "(Re-)install Ubuntu dual-booting with Windows 10"
+ref: "Install Ubuntu with Windows 10 dual boot"
 lang: en
 category: [Linux, Ubuntu, Operating System]
-tags: installation dual-boot Windows
+tags: installation
 author: Jason
 date: 2019-01-13
-last-update: 2019-01-19
+last-update: 2019-02-23
 img: warty-final-ubuntu.png
 ---

-Recently, I ~~fucked up with~~ broke my old **Ubuntu** and I don't have the patience, ~~or the ability~~, to fix it step by step.
+Recently, I ~~*fucked up with*~~ broke my old **Ubuntu** and I don't have the patience, ~~*or the ability*~~, to fix it step by step.
 So, the easiest way to get my system back is to re-install it, and upgrade to the latest version by the way.

 My old **Ubuntu** was installed alongside with **Windows 10** in different